-Nancy Cox has studied piano since the age of 6, with 40+ years of music, piano, and vocal study.
-Her most recent piano teacher is Brian Schultz, former student of the late Ellsworth Snyder of Madison.
+Nancy Cox has studied piano since the age of 6, with 50+ years of music, piano, and vocal study.
 Nancy has performed in many local theater productions at Oregon High School and with Oregon Straw Hat Players, as pianist and backup keyboard accompanist.
 She has taught piano since 2005 both in Stoughton and Oregon, with prior piano teaching experience in Minnesota.
 She has accompanied choirs and soloists at Oregon High School under two former choral directors: Tom Mielke and Candie Douglas.
 She has accompanied church choirs at First Presbyterian of Oregon and Unity Church of Madison for over 20 years, and is presently employed by First Presbyterian Church as a Pianist & Organist.
 Nancy has sung in many choirs, most recently in the Stoughton Festival Choir.
 Past vocal experience includes private study with Genevieve Gersbach of Madison, and 15 years singing with the First Unitarian Society choir under Ellsworth Snyder.
 Nancy's degrees include a Bachelor of Arts from University of Minnesota, major in English, minor in humanities, with coursework in music; and Master of Science in Social Work from the University of Wisconsin-Madison.
 Nancy joined Academy of Sound in 2006.

 Esther Delamater is a violist and violinist, currently pursuing her Master’s Degree in Music Performance at the University of Wisconsin-Madison.
 She is originally from Southern California, where she began her musical studies in the Suzuki strings program at the Pasadena Conservatory of Music.
 She received her Bachelor’s Degree in Music Performance from Northern Illinois University, where she studied with Anthony Devroye and the Avalon String Quartet.
 Esther has also studied Suzuki pedagogy with Ann Montzka-Smelser at NIU and the American Suzuki Institute.
 While at NIU, she performed with the NIU Philharmonic, the Kishwaukee Symphony Orchestra, the NIU Chinese Music Ensemble, and various chamber music groups.
 She also taught music lessons at the NIU Community School of the Arts.
 Esther is passionate about teaching and inspiring her students to create beautiful music.
 She joined Academy of Sound in 2020.